paszu/3DSRepo/Hardmod.md

 If you are below version 9.0.0 then you should follow [this](https://github.com/Plailect/plailect.github.io/wiki/9.2.0-Update) guide instead to update.

-If you are between 9.0.0 and 10.3.0 you can move on and follow the instructions [here](https://github.com/Plailect/plailect.github.io/wiki/Get-Started).
+If you are between 9.0.0 and 10.3.0 you can just follow the instructions [here](https://github.com/Plailect/plailect.github.io/wiki/Get-Started).

 **An excellent guide to getting a hardmod can be found [here](https://gbatemp.net/threads/414498/).**